Information for Healthcare Professionals

 How to try EMG nighttime biofeedback for free

 We are confident that you will find the SleepGuard biofeedback headband beneficial to your practice and to your patients, so we offer to let you try it free.
-The free trial offer for practitioners is the same as for TMJ disorder and migraine sufferers.
-You may use the SleepGuard biofeedback headband as much as you want for three weeks at no charge.
+Just call and we will authorize you for a free trial.
+You may use the SleepGuard biofeedback headband as much as you want during the free trial period at no charge.
 That’s plenty of time to discover how useful it can be in both quantitative measurement, and treatment.